KShawki/Scalable-Web-Application-with-ALB-and-Auto-Scaling/README.md

-# AWS Three Tier Web Architecture
+# Scalable Web Application with ALB and Auto Scaling

 ## Overview: